institute-for-ent-engineering/.github/profile/README.md

 ---

+# Institute for Enterprise Infrastructure Engineering

+The Institute for Enterprise Infrastructure Engineering (IEIE) was established through research into Enterprise Infrastructure Services within IT Operations.
+As this work progressed, it became apparent that many of the underlying engineering principles were not unique to IT infrastructure, but instead reflected more general properties of complex operational systems.

+The Institute therefore distinguishes between its **method of inquiry** and its **domain of inquiry**.

+The method of inquiry is an evidence-based engineering methodology founded upon scientific observation, hypothesis testing, dependency modeling, and continuous refinement.

+The Institute's initial domain of inquiry is **Enterprise Infrastructure Platform Engineering**, with particular emphasis on Enterprise Infrastructure Platform Engineering (EIPE) and the engineering of Enterprise Infrastructure Services within IT Operations.

+As the body of evidence expands, the Institute expects these methods to be evaluated across additional classes of complex enterprise systems.

+---

+# Enterprise Infrastructure Platform Engineering

 ## Foundational Research Question

 Can Enterprise Infrastructure Services be engineered as explicit operational systems such that their operational behavior becomes predictable, measurable, governable, and continuously improvable?